Top 7 Ways AI is Helping Doctors Diagnose and Treat Cancer

 1. Drug Design

-By way of instance, Shuxing Zhang of MD Anderson Cancer Center has used supercomputers to scan 1500 medication to ascertain which medications may inhibit TNIK.
-TNIK is an enzyme responsible for cell signaling in patients with colon cancer.
-The new technology enables rapid discovery of the ideal medication to heal harmful ailments.
+For example, Shuxing Zhang of MD Anderson Cancer Center has used supercomputers to scan 1,500 existing drugs to determine which ones could inhibit TNIK, an enzyme involved in cell signaling in colon cancer patients.
+This approach enables rapid discovery of effective treatments for serious diseases.

 2. Immunotherapy